Wuvist/sgx3000/report.typ

 Some investors may look at STI history and conclude that SGX market has "zero return" in the past 15 years.
 Some investors may suspect that there will be returns via dividend, but couldn't find quick info about dividend yield.

-We hope that Chat STI could provide some reference value to these investors.
+We hope that @STI_estimated could provide reference value to these investors.

 Once again, quoting: